Oberlin College: Football

 Oberlin's football team was the first team coached by John Heisman, later honored by the Heisman Trophy.
 Heisman led the team to a 7–0 record in 1892.
 Oberlin is the last college in Ohio to beat Ohio State (winning 7–6 in 1921).
 Though in modern times, the football team was more famous for losing streaks of 40 games (1992–1996) and 44 games (1997–2001), the Yeomen have enjoyed limited success in recent years.

 Cheerleading

 In 2011, Oberlin began its most recent attempt to feature a cheerleading squad.
 In 2006, a cheerleader fell from atop a pyramid at a football game.
 That injury prompted the school to restrict the club's activities, prohibiting stunting and tumbling, after which participation fizzled out.
 The club's charter, however, remained intact and was used to bring the squad back in 2011.
 Tryouts were held in the spring of 2011, and the cheerleading team went active at Oberlin's first home football game that Fall, a 42–0 win over Kenyon College.
 The squad also cheers for the basketball team and participates in spirit building and service events across campus and in the community.

+Ice Hockey

+Oberlin has a co-ed ice hockey team known as the Oberlin Plague that practices at a local ice rink in Elyria.
+It competes against other college teams in the area as well as community teams (non-checking); approximately five games per semester.

+Rugby

+Oberlin has a men's club rugby team known as the Oberlin Billy Goat's Gruff that competes in the Great Lakes Division (Ohio and Michigan) and the National Small Colleges Rugby Organization.
+It also has a women and trans rugby team known as the Rhino's that competes across northern Ohio.